 New in CME: Requirements regarding opioid CME

-The Pennsylvania Medical Society has new requirements for opioid continuing medical education for new licensees and for those wishing to renew their license beginning in the 2017–18 licensure period.
+Pennsylvania requires opioid continuing medical education for new licensees and for those wishing to renew their license.
 There are currently two programs offered by the Pennsylvania Medical Society that will meet these requirements.
 One of the programs is only open to Pennsylvania Medical Society members, the other is open to everyone.
 The links to the online courses are listed below.

 This activity is open to all: